Core Concepts

 concurrently to detect and classify the package.

-Stage 3 – Process: After all packages are fetched, handlers run their root callbacks on the main thread.
-The Python handler creates a virtual environment and installs Python packages.
-Other handlers generate configuration files.
+Stage 3 – Build Views: After all packages are fetched, handlers run their root callbacks on the main thread.
+Each handler builds a view – a coherent projection of the dependency graph into one domain.
+The Python handler builds a virtual environment view; the direnv handler builds an environment-variable view; the agents handler builds a skills-directory view; the Node handler builds a Node.js environment view.
 Finally, the lock file is written.

 For details on the handler mechanism, see Package Handlers.